The best video games of 2022 | CNN Underscored

 As the video game industry continues to adjust to post-pandemic life, more and more excellent games continue to grace every platform.

 Sony dropped some of the biggest first-party blockbusters of the year, including the superb God of War Ragnarok, the expansive Horizon Forbidden West and the revamped The Last of Us Part 1.
-Meanwhile, Microsoft and Nintendo got a few major exclusives under their own belts with standouts like As Dusk Falls to Bayonetta 3.
-Between all of those were phenomenal third-party releases including Elden Ring, Call of Duty: Modern Warfare 2, Need for Speed: Unbound.
+Meanwhile, Microsoft and Nintendo got a few major exclusives under their own belts with standouts like As Dusk Falls and Bayonetta 3.
+Between all of those were phenomenal third-party releases, including Elden Ring, Call of Duty: Modern Warfare 2 and Need for Speed Unbound.

 With the holidays around the corner (and after many, many hours of playtime), we’ve made our picks for the best games of 2022.
 These titles represent a wide range of genres and platforms, offering something for everyone no matter how you play.